feralbughunter/Ferocious-bugs/README.md

 ## Bug reports

+### Adding a bug
+Copy one existing bug and change values in the bug_info.txt file, add screenshots.
+Make sure you are using a new number.
+Add the new bug to the appropriate folder.

 ### Bug Types
 * Item placement - Item incorrectly placed in the world.
 * Collision missing - Incorrect collision between an object an the player.